Part III: Affect Signatures

 The Mortality Interrupt

-The mortality interrupt has a distinctive double effect.
+The mortality interrupt has a double effect.
 First, it collapses the external permission hierarchy—the supernatural observer dissolves, guilt loosens, the system moves from "I am judged for wanting" to "I am responsible for what I do with wanting."
 Second, it grounds the preference for continued existence somatically rather than doctrinally—the body votes, and its vote overrides years of ideation.
-A person who has been building a case for not existing discovers, in actual danger, that the case was never endorsed by the system it purported to represent.
+A person building a case for not existing discovers, in actual danger, that the case was never endorsed by the system it purported to represent.
 The nervous system's preference for continuation is not an argument; it is a structural feature of viability-maintaining systems.
-The mortality interrupt makes this preference viscerally available, and the resulting reorientation—from "life is optional" to "life is a scarce resource"—can restructure the entire value function in a way that years of therapy or philosophical argument cannot.
+The interrupt makes this preference viscerally available, and the reorientation—from "life is optional" to "life is a scarce resource"—can restructure the entire value function in a way years of therapy or argument cannot.